Skip to main content

 Colin Smillie

-We ran 7 open-source models through the same benchmark suite and scored them with our LLM-as-judge.
-Every model got identical retrieved context so the only variable was the generation step.
+We ran 7 open-source models through 10 building permit questions and scored them with our LLM-as-judge.
+Every model got identical retrieved context from our permits-only corpus so the only variable was the generation step.
 We wanted the best answer quality at the lowest cost for a system grounded in city government content.

 Results